kubernetes/kubernetes/docs/getting-started-guides/vsphere.md

 ## Getting started with vSphere

-The example below creates a Kubernetes cluster with 4 worker node Virtual Machines and a master Virtual Machine (i.e. 5 VMs in your cluster).
+The example below creates a LMKTFY cluster with 4 worker node Virtual Machines and a master Virtual Machine (i.e. 5 VMs in your cluster).
 This cluster is set up and controlled from your workstation (or wherever you find convenient).